CMS-Enterprise/easi-app/docs/adr/0012-backend-testing-suite.md

 * `+` No package imports or dependency locking
 * `-` The impetus of this decision is that it's not featured enough.
-  Would require lots of in-house code or redundancy.
+      Building out those features would require lots of in-house code or redundancy.

 ### *Write Our Own Test Suite Package*